Error Handling¶

 Handling authentication errors¶

-when creating the APIFlask instance (defaults to True
+When you set the json_errors to True when creating the APIFlask instance (defaults to True),

 APIFlask will return JSON errors for auth errors and use the built-in errors callback or the

-error processor you created with app.error_processor
+error processor you created with app.error_processor.

 In the following situations, you need to register a separate error processor for auth errors: